Human Papillomavirus (HPV) and Cervical Cancer

 ADPH is a member of a coalition of organizations from across Alabama to address barriers and improve human papilloma virus (HPV) vaccination rates in the state.
 For more information about the coalition and the statewide assessment of the HPV vaccination rates, visit UAB Comprehensive Cancer Center.

+The HPV vaccine is recommended for boys and girls starting at age 11 to 12 years.
 Dependents up to age 26 may be covered by their parent's insurance.
 Check with your insurance provider to see if the HPV vaccine is covered by your program.
 If it is not, the Vaccines for Children Program (VFC Program) is available to help families of eligible children get access to recommended vaccines.

 Getting Screened for Cervical Cancer